oKermorgant/ros_management_tools/README.md

+# Helper functions to configure ROS 2 in terminals

-The script `ros_management.bash` is a set of tools to handle ROS 1 / ROS 2 workspaces and simplify the command line.
-It can be sourced in a `.bashrc` after defining the two variables `ros1_workspaces` and `ros2_workspaces`, that list to the overlay-ordered workspaces:
+The script `ros_management.bash` is a set of tools to simplify the command line when tweaking ROS 2 (compiling, networking, discovery, etc.).

+It also avoids mixing ROS 1 and ROS 2 workspaces, for people using both.

+Compared to classical tutorials, this tool takes care of sourcing the ROS workspaces, as long as they are listed (in overlay order) in the two variables `ros1_workspaces` and `ros2_workspaces`.
+A classical `.bashrc` is similar to:

 ```bash
 # your future .bashrc